 The tile-templates will take jitter sequences over the full field of view of the camera, using a selection of pawprints, jitter and microstep telescope offset, implemented with the different nesting strategies as described in Sec.7.6.
 The templates will set up the telescope, the instrument, and the detector controller according to the user selected parameters.
 There are three template versions depending on the number of pawprints in the tile pattern: VIRCAM_img_obs_tile1, VIRCAM_img_obs_tile3, and VIRCAM_img_obs_tile6.
 The template parameters are listed in Table 22.
 The sizes of geodesic rectangles (representing the field of view) covered by these templates are listed in Table 17.
 Only the tile6-template would guarantee the full coverage of the field of view of the telescope.
 In case of the tile3 templates the full field coverage would be only guarantied in case that observations with two tile3-templates are taken with the alternating tile-patterns (the latter is still to be implemented with SADT - to be confirmed later).
+A single tile3 template produces 4 stripes of covered area, each pixel imaged twice in a similar fashion to the tile6 template.
+Note that microsteps are not supported at this moment.

 The tile pattern is selected early in the observing strategy selection process - in the SADT.
-This is necessary because the SADT must search and select AO and AG reference stars, and to do that it needs to know the tile pattern.
-NOTA BENE : If the tile pattern is changed after importing the SADT produced xml file, then wrong AO/AG reference stars will be passed over to the TCS leading to the failure of the execution.
+This is necessary because the SADT must search and select AO and AG reference stars, and to do that it